 In the long run, 3.4% of customers ads up to a lot of missed sales opportunities.
 When it comes to building a service brand, every customer counts.

 The smallest of gestures, like a $5 discount on their next purchase, lets customers know you appreciate them and gives them incentive to do business with you further.
 Today, printing plastic cards is less expensive and much more affordable to small and medium-size businesses than it would have been 10 or 20 years ago.
 And the technology allows users to create completely customized products.
+Both digital and traditional printing services are available from professional commercial printing providers.
+The offset printing services include everything from high-contrast black and white to vibrant full-color processing.
+They can be used for producing resumes and printing invites, annual reports, manuscripts, fax services, copy services, business cards, screen printing, office supplies, desktop publishing, and brochures, among other things.

 The DMA also found that b2b telemarketing for accountants via telephone has the highest response rate of all customer contact methods.
 The best thing about direct phone campaigns is that you will already have a list of customers’ phone numbers who have shopped with you.
 These calls, however, should be limited to thanking customers, fielding complaints and informing them about any upcoming specials or sales.
 Despite the overall effectiveness of direct phone campaigns, it is still telemarketing, a traditional annoyance if not done correctly.
 When customers give you their numbers, tell them that your company may call them occasionally as a courtesy, but will not try to sell anything in the process.
 Offer them the ability to opt out.
 It’s best to limit these calls to between the hours of 9 a.m. and 7 p.m., Monday through Friday, despite it being legal to call between 8 a.m. and 9 p.m.